martanne/vis/README.md

 issues and other conflicts of special symbols with different meanings.

 Later it occurred to me that the editor prompt could just be treated as special 1 line file.
-That is all the main editor functionality is reused with a slightly different set of key bindings.
+That is, all the main editor functionality is reused with a slightly different set of key bindings.

 This approach also has the added benefit of further testing the main editor